Uniguide-AB/Fenix-Collect-API/docs/README.md

 ### Process

 1. A contact conversion is completed by the prospect *(agreement has been signed with BankId)*.
 2. Fenix Collect will send a payload to the registered URL(s) for the customer.
+The webhook URL can be set globally or per created contact.
 2. Each webhook request assumes a status code of 2xx to be returned.